hosshonarvar/SegNet/README.md

 - To run the code, Python 3.6.5 and Tensorflow 1.13.1 are used on a CPU machine.

 - Performance results: accuracy = 0.990128, mean IU = 0.977189, class # 0 accuracy = 0.995174, class # 1 accuracy = 0.978935

+3-Results

+- In this section, the trained model is used to segment a face from background in an image.

+- The cell in 4.1 predicts the faces from training dataset.

+- The cell in 4.2 uses the model to predict from new datasets such as test dataset.

+- The model uncertainties are calculated based on Bayesian SegNet in http://arxiv.org/abs/1511.02680.